shiwk24/MathCanvas/README.md

 ### Two-Stage Training Recipe

 Our model, **BAGEL-Canvas**, is trained using a two-stage framework:
-1.  **Stage I: Visual Manipulation:** Pre-training on MathCanvas-Imagen and MathCanvas-Edit.
+1.  **Stage I: Mastering Visual Manipulation:** The model learns from the 15.2M examples in MathCanvas-Imagen and MathCanvas-Edit to create and edit diagrams.
-2.  **Stage II: Strategic Visual-Aided Reasoning:** Fine-tuning on MathCanvas-Instruct.
+2.  **Stage II: Developing Strategic Reasoning:** The model is then trained on MathCanvas-Instruct to strategically generate visual steps as part of a solution.

 <p align="center">
   <img src="assets/recipe.jpg" alt="MathCanvas Framework" width="100%">